tvogels/sci400-honors-thesis/sci400-honors-thesis.md

 </div>

 <div class="lemma" id="le:equalsquareslower">
-If  the obstacles are equal size axis aligned squares, then therer is a configuration for which
+If  the obstacles are equal size axis aligned squares, then there is a configuration for which

 [[ \frac{|R(S,T)|}{o(S,T)} ~>~ \sqrt {10} - \epsilon ]]